techwillsaveus/brighteyes/SDplayer/readme.txt

 You can now copy this file to your SD card.
 Place it in the root of the card (that is, not in any folders, just on the card itself).

+For Linux (tested on Ubuntu 12.10):

+In a terminal type: nautilus /tmp/build8703933525218614874.tmp/ (replacing nautilus with your file manager.
+Nautilus is the default for Ubuntu)

+or

+Open any file manager and go to / (the root directory).
+Then go to /temp/ and then the build... directory that was quoted by Arduino during compilation.

+then

+Find the .cpp.hex file of your program and copy it to the SD card in the root directory (so not within any folders).

 5. Rename the .hex file to firmware.hex
 ---------------------------------------